lepture/flask-oauthlib/docs/oauth2.rst

 User getter
 ```````````

 User getter is optional.
-It is only required if you need password credential
+It is only required if you need password-based credential
 authorization::

     @oauth.usergetter